What’s the Difference Between Qualified Tutor and The Tutors’ Association?

 What Is Qualified Tutor?

-Qualified Tutor is an organisation dedicated to raising standards in tutoring by ensuring that every tutor is safe, skilled, and supported.
-It provides training, professional development, and a collaborative community to help tutors refine their practice and enhance student learning.
+Qualified Tutor is a professional development organisation focused on raising standards in tutoring.
+It ensures that every tutor is safe, skilled, and supported by offering high-quality training, professional qualifications, and a collaborative community.

 What Qualified Tutor Offers:

-• Live and self-paced training: Courses such as the Level 3 Award in Education and Training and AI for Tutors provide practical skills, certification, and qualifications.
+Accredited training and qualifications: Courses such as the Level 3 Award in Education and Training and AI for Tutors provide practical skills, certification, and qualifications.

 What Is The Tutors’ Association?

 The Tutors’ Association is a formal membership body that represents tutors and tutoring businesses.
-It advocates for professional standards and provides industry representation but does not offer accreditation.
+It provides industry representation and sets professional expectations through its Code of Conduct but does not offer accredited training or qualifications.

 What The Tutors’ Association Offers:

-• Awards Night: TTA hosts an annual awards night and conference, but only a small number of tutors receive recognition.
+Awards Night: TTA hosts an annual awards night and conference.

-• Public statements and advocacy: The organisation makes official statements on industry practices and businesses it does not endorse.
+Public statements and advocacy: The organisation makes official statements on industry practices.

-• Enhanced DBS checks: TTA also offers enhanced DBS checks for its members.
+Enhanced DBS checks: TTA also offers enhanced DBS checks for its members but does not provide daily checks.

 What Each Organisation Sells